 - 1. Exhibitors are required to wear long pants or jeans.

 - a.
 Dairy Cattle pants/jeans must be white

 - b.
 Dairy Goats pants/jeans must be white

 - c.
-Poultry prefer dark
+Poultry / Rabbits- prefer dark

-- d.
-Rabbits blue or black jeans

 - 2. A collared shirt must be long enough to tuck in and stay always tucked in.

 - a.
 Dairy Cattle plain white collared shirt

 - b.
 Dairy Goats shirt must be white

 - 3. Shirts must be a button up or polo type shirt and may only have the top two buttons unbuttoned.

 - a.
-Poultry long-sleeved, lab coats may be worn, but must be free or writing or graphics
+Poultry/ Rabbits long-sleeved, lab coats may be worn, but must be free or writing or graphics

 - 4. Shoes with strings are to be tied.

 - 5. No hats worn in the show/sale ring.